 This nasty little virus infects its victims through mosquito bites.
 It causes fever and severe joint pain.
 It can also cause headaches, muscle pain, nausea, fatigue and skin rashes.

 A deadly virus which infects travellers across Asia through mosquito bites.
-It can cause long term mental and physical disabilities, with very limited or no treatment options.
+It can cause long term mental and physical disabilities.

 A deadly disease which can infect travellers through a single mosquito bite.
-It causes fever, headache, chills, and muscle pain.
+It causes fever, headache and chills.
 People travelling to Africa, Asia and South America are at risk.

 Highly unpleasant virus which infects travellers all over the world, causing cold-like symptoms, a fever, sore eyes and a blotchy rash.
 It can sometimes infect the lungs and brain, causing pneumonia and encephalitis.